Tonelllo/RoboticsEngineeringUnige/Year_1/First_semester/RT1/README.md

 ## Second week
 - Indroduction to linux
 ## 02/10
-Introduction to python: if-elif-else, for, while, classes, modules.
+- Introduction to python: if-elif-else, for, while, classes, modules.

 ## 09/10
-Exercise using python_simulator: https://github.com/CarmineD8/python_simulator
+- Exercise using python_simulator: https://github.com/CarmineD8/python_simulator
-Exercises 1,2 and 3.
+- Exercises 1,2 and 3.

+## 16/0
+- Introduction to c++ and ros